Anjok07/ultimatevocalremovergui/README.md

 ## Models Included

 All of the models included in the release were trained on large datasets containing diverse sets of music genres.
+These are all beta models that may or may not make it into the final release.
+We are working to have even better models in the final release of v5!

-Here's a list of the models included within the package -
+Here's a list of the models included within the v5 beta package -

-***Coming Soon***
+- **V5 Beta Models**
+    - **2band_32000 Models**
+        - **MGM-v5-2Band-32000-BETA1.pth** - This model does very well on lower frequencies.
+Frequency cut-off is 16000 kHz.
+Must be used with **2band_32000.json** file!
+        - **MGM-v5-2Band-32000-BETA2.pth** - This model does very well on lower frequencies.
+Frequency cut-off is 16000 kHz.
+Must be used with **2band_32000.json** file!
+        - **MGM-v5-KAROKEE-32000-BETA1.pth** - Model by aufr33.
+This model focuses on removing main vocals only, leaving the BV vocals mostly intact.
+Frequency cut-off is 16000 kHz.
+Must be used with **2band_32000.json** file!
+        - **MGM-v5-KAROKEE-32000-BETA2-AGR.pth** - This model focuses a bit more on removing vocals from lower frequencies.Frequency cut-off is 16000 kHz.
+Must be used with **2band_32000.json** file!
+        - **MGM-v5-Vocal_2Band-32000-BETA1.pth** - This is a model that provides cleaner vocal stems!
+Frequency cut-off is 16000 kHz.
+Must be used with **2band_32000.json** file!
+        - **MGM-v5-Vocal_2Band-32000-BETA2.pth** - This is a model that provides cleaner vocal stems!
+Frequency cut-off is 16000 kHz.
+Must be used with **2band_32000.json** file!
+    - **3band_44100 Models**
+        - **MGM-v5-3Band-44100-BETA.pth** - This model does well removing vocals within the mid-rang frequencies.
+Frequency cut-off is 18000 kHz.
+Must be used with **3band_44100.json** file!
+    - **3band_44100_mid Models**
+        - **MGM-v5-MIDSIDE-44100-BETA1.pth** - This model does well removing vocals within the mid-rang frequencies.
+Frequency cut-off is 18000 kHz.
+Must be used with **3band_44100_mid.json** file!
+        - **MGM-v5-MIDSIDE-44100-BETA2.pth** - This model does well removing vocals within the mid-rang frequencies.
+Frequency cut-off is 18000 kHz.
+Must be used with **3band_44100_mid.json** file!
+    - **4band_44100**
+        - **MGM-v5-4Band-44100-BETA1.pth** - This model does very well on lower-mid range frequencies.
+Frequency cut-off is 20000 kHz.
+Must be used with **4band_44100.json** file!
+        - **MGM-v5-4Band-44100-BETA2.pth** - This model does very well on lower-mid range frequencies.
+Frequency cut-off is 20000 kHz.
+Must be used with **4band_44100.json** file!

 A special thank you to aufr33 for helping me expand the dataset used to train some of these models and for the helpful training tips.